 Try starting with just one book and a simple set of pieces.
 Watch what happens.
 You’ll see confidence grow, language develop, and a love of stories come to life.

 No felt board?
 No problem!
 Many of these activities are easily replicated on an interactive bulletin board as well!
-Just use the “pointy” side of velcro dots to give the pieces something to stick to.
+Just use the “pointy” side of Velcro dots to give the pieces something to stick to.